- Mark Schipper

 Thirty-two years after the fact Penn’s president Stassen and Notre Dame’s administration had been vindicated.
 The NCAA didn't have the right to take TV from schools no matter how many frightened members of an association voted on it.

-In the intervening decades Penn had stepped back from major football and joined their Ivy League brothers in a smaller-scale athletics realm.
-Notre Dame had continued to be Notre Dame and thrived in every era, preserving its status as one of the elite brands in college athletics.
+In the intervening decades, however, Penn had stepped back from major football and joined their Ivy League brothers in a smaller-scale athletics realm.
+Notre Dame had continued to be Notre Dame and thrived in every era, preserving its status as one of the elite brands in college football.
 But there had been a ruthless selfishness to Penn and Notre Dame that was before its time as well, a self-interest that pointed toward the revolutionary atmosphere in college football today.

 While in 1951 it was fear of television, in 2021 it is fear of missing out—but the panicked stampedes remain much the same.
 Can college football survive far beyond its 152nd season when everything that made it special is for sale?
 We are about to find out.